nasa/trick/docs/tutorial/ATutMonteCarlo.md

 ```

-Run the simulation and plot the runs like you did earlier.
+Run the simulation with file.py as your input file and plot the runs like you did earlier.
 You will see something similar to the following:

 <p align="center">
 	<img src="images/Trick-QP-File.png" alt="Trick-QP-File"/>